josh-friedlander-kando/myflaskapi/bin/Machine Learning with Gradient.md

 Once the model is uploaded to Gradient, you can **deploy** it.
 The best way to do this is with a custom deployment - we use a Flask container.
 After creating it, you should make a Dockerfile, run Docker build (potentially Docker run locally first to test it works), and Docker push it.

-Then you can deploy based on oyur current code or a Git workspace (if you don't give a url for the workspace, your current code is zipped and uploaded as you deploy), so you can make changes and iterate very quickly.
+Then you can deploy based on your current code or a Git workspace (if you don't give a url for the workspace, your current code is zipped and uploaded as you deploy), so you can make changes and iterate very quickly.